matheusschreiber/speedbump-detector-project/README.md

 > [More info about filter process](/dataset_mobile/FILTER.md)

-~~In total, was used more than 8.700 images that after filtering generated 4.500 background targets and 10.000 samples.~~
+In total, were used more than 44.200 COCO images which got narrowed down to 44.100 after filtering.
+That produced 40.000 samples for training.

-~~From those, were used 8.000 train samples, 1.000 test samples and 1.000 validation samples.~~
+From those, 32.000 were train samples, 4.000 test samples and 4.000 validation samples.

-(upgrading to 50.000 samples)

-> Is safe to say that this number shrinks from the expected (600x18=10.800) because some classes have overlapping photos (with a cat and a dog on the same photo for example).

 ### Templates